hashicorp/consul/website/source/docs/agent/options.html.markdown

   it will send a Leave message to the rest of the cluster and gracefully leave.
 Defaults to false.

+* `ports` - This is a nested object that allows setting the bind ports for the following keys:
+    * dns - The DNS server, -1 to disable.
+Default 8600.
+    * http - The HTTP api, -1 to disable.
+Default 8500.
+    * rpc - The RPC endpoint.
+Default 8400.
+    * serf_lan - The Serf LAN port.
+Default 8301.
+    * serf_wan - The Serf WAN port.
+Default 8302.
+    * server - Server RPC address.
+Default 8300.

 * `recursor` - This flag provides an address of an upstream DNS server that is used to recursively resolve queries if they are not inside the service domain for consul.
 For example, a node can use Consul directly as a DNS server, and if the record is outside of the "consul." domain,